aleborellini77/php-oop/README.md

 $bike->model = 'Gryzl';
 var_dump($bike);
 ```
-Note: we have used a **special arrow operator (->)** to call properties to the object; this is possible because of the `public` declaration of the property in this class.
+Note: we have used a **special arrow operator (->,  assignment of a value operator)** to call properties to the object and assign a value to them; this is possible because of the `public` declaration of the property in this class.

 #### Main features of a class
 *Properties* & *Methods* are the two key concepts on which a class is based.